Robotics-and-AI/collaborative-tasks-benchmark/aditional_stl_files/README.md

-## Additional 3D printable Supports
+## Additional 3D printable supports

-In addition to the essential and optional hardware, three supports are made available.
+In addition to the essential and optional hardware, three supports are made available to aid the assembly process.
 These supports were used to guarantee a repeatable setup in the accompanying article while performing the proposed manufacturing assembly scenarios

-All supports can be fixed to the base of a T-slot aluminium extrusion frame, with the use of screws and T-nuts.
+All supports can be fixed to a T-slot aluminium extrusion frame, with the use of screws and T-nuts.

 ## Part description